Star Wars – The Force Awakens is full of counseling themes that can be utilized when helping children and teens (even adults!).

 -Finn tries to keep up a lie, but is eventually in a situation where he must tell the truth.
 He is relieved and able to move on.

--Rey was just “an orphan scrapper” and was dismissed by others until she showed signs of The Force.
+-Rey was initially considered just “an orphan scrapper” and was dismissed by others until she showed signs of The Force.

 Team Work & Cooperation